rPethiyagoda/Pethiyagoda-PhD-thesis-code/README.md

 #### 2016 paper

-linearZetaWaveTrain.m - Computes the wave train for flow pasta pressure distribution
+linearZetaWaveTrain.m - Computes the wave train for flow past a pressure distribution

 ------------------------------------------------------------------------
 ## AUXILIARY FILES